mafalb/ansible-docker/README.md

 docker_package: ''
 ```

-Per default the name of the package to be installed is set per OS.
+Per default the name of the package to be installed is set automatically per OS.
 You can override the name of the package manually, e.g. you can force installation of docker-ce instead of the OS docker by setting

 ```
 docker_package: docker-ce
 ```

 You don't have to do this if running on travis-CI.
-It should detect travis-CI automatically and set the docker_package name appropiatly to docker-ce
+The role does detect travis-CI and overrules the default OS docker_package name appropiatly to docker-ce

 License
 -------